UPDATE - THIS PROJECT IS NOW COMPLETE

-Dunlea Centre (formerly known as Boys' Town Engadine) is a co-educational residential secondary program that caters for vulnerable young people who are at risk of family breakdown, disengagement from education, and entry into the care of the Minister of Youth Justice.
+This co-educational residential secondary program caters for vulnerable young people who are at risk of family breakdown, disengagement from education, and entry into the care of the Minister of Youth Justice.

-The centre provides education, social skills development, counselling support and parenting classes.
-Dunlea Centre works with young people and their families to overcome severe disadvantages including mental health issues, trauma, domestic violence, long term unemployment issues and the challenges of disability.
+The centre provides education, social skills development, counselling support and parenting classes, and works with young people and their families to overcome severe disadvantages including mental health issues, trauma, domestic violence, long term unemployment issues and the challenges of disability.

-This year Dunlea Centre is extending their educational program by offering Stage 6 classes to provide the HSC in a compressed format.
+This year, the centre is extending their educational program by offering Stage 6 classes to provide the HSC in a compressed format.
 Many additional items are needed to equip these young people with the educational resources required to achieve success in this new program.

 Participation in these senior years of school will enable young people to develop their skills and knowledge and increase their productivity; which can lead to more employment opportunities and improved health and wellbeing outcomes.

 The centre relies on external funding to run these programs and donations received will make a difference to the learning and wellbeing of every young person they support.